liquity/bold/README.md

 As mentioned in the interest rate [implementation section](#core-debt-invariant), the core debt invariant is given by:

-**Aggregate total debt of a always equals the sum of individual entire Trove debts**.
+**Aggregate total debt always equals the sum of individual entire Trove debts**.

 That is: